-Innovate4Cities is a city-focused research and innovation initiative that addresses critical data, innovation, and technology gaps to enable cities to take accelerated and ambitious climate action.
-This project is building a roadmap to generate the knowledge, tools, partnerships and funding that cities need to meet their climate action ambition includes the establishment of a Global Marketplace to accelerate urban sustainability, supported by regional marketplace events.
+Innovate4Cities is a city-focused research and innovation initiative addressing critical data, innovation, and technology gaps to enable cities to take accelerated and ambitious climate action.
+A key part of building the roadmap to generate the knowledge, tools, partnerships and funding that cities need to meet their climate action ambition includes the establishment of a Global Marketplace to accelerate urban sustainability, supported by regional marketplace events.

 Since 2019, the Melbourne Centre for Cities has been contributing a range of research, program and governance services for the Global Covenant of Mayors for Climate and Energy Innovate4Cities Initiative.
-This includes the delivery of a multi-year research and innovation strategy, a regional research and innovation needs synthesis report and development of the 2021 Innovate4Cities Conference.
-The Centre is also working with the Global Covenant of Mayors for Climate and Energy in the Oceania region to develop a strategic plan for coordinating city decarbonisation efforts.
+This includes the delivery of a multi-year research and innovation strategy, a regional research and innovation needs synthesis report, delivery of the 2021 Innovate4Cities Conference, and the updated Global Research Action Agenda (GRAA), and City Research and Innovation Agenda (CRIA).

 Learn more about Innovate4Cities here on the Global Covenant of Mayors for Climate and Energy website.

 - Asst.
 Prof. Cathy Oke, Deputy Director (Strategy and Operations), Lead: Symposium, Marketing and Communications, Melbourne Enterprise Principal Fellow in Informed Cities

 - Andrew Irvin, Project Officer in Urban Innovation